mallowmew/io-2019-jul-maze/notes/tech-discuss.md

 + Velocity.js

 # Maze Constraints
-Maze will have 3 obstacles.
+Maze will have 4 obstacles.
+	3 oscillating brushes.
+	1 rotating tail.
 Maze uses only straight lines.
 Maze and decorative content of maze are all in one file that is load()ed in.